UN Chief Criticizes Israel's Blockade of Gaza Aid

 "A drop in the ocean"

-Israel resumed emergency aid deliveries to Gaza on Monday, after a nearly three-month-long blockade that has led the UN and international organizations to sound the alarm about an impending mass famine in Gaza.
+Israel resumed emergency aid deliveries to Gaza on Monday, after a nearly three-month-long blockade that has prompted the UN and organizations to warn of an imminent mass starvation in Gaza.

 Loading related articles...